Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-02.md

 Here are a few ways mobile-first design and accessible design overlap:

 Small-screen friendly.
-Mobile-first design pushes you to make your digital products more readable on smaller screens—and therefore more accessible to people who might be hard of seeing.
+Mobile-first design pushes you to make your digital products more readable on smaller screens—and, therefore, more accessible to people who might be hard of seeing.
 And when your designs help people with limited vision, they’ll also help everyone else.
 This is classic, “Rising tide raises all ships.”
 Hierarchy of information.
 As we’ll go into later, mobile-first means content first.
-That means, putting your most important content assets (i.e. the ones your users want) as soon as possible on your page.
+That means putting your most important content assets (i.e., the ones your users want) on your page as soon as possible.
 This also makes your content accessible to anyone with cognitive disabilities.

 **3 tips for good mobile-first design**